awesome-workshop/docker-singularity-hats/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "LHC Physics Center, Fermi National Accelerator Laboratory"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Wilson Hall, PO Box 500, Batavia, IL 60510"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "41.842258"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-88.245781"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "July 16, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "July 22, 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "10:00 am - 1:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "12:30 pm - 3:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2024-07-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2025-07-22      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2024-07-16        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2025-07-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Kevin Pedro"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Clemens Lange"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["pedrok at fnal.gov"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]